Andonome/lk/basics/basics.md

 # Autocompletion

-Press tab after a few keys and bash will guess what you're trying to  type.
+Press tab after typing a few keys and bash will guess what you're trying to  type.

 # Permissions